Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 • Limited visibility into internal remediation effectiveness

-• Variability in disclosure practices across jurisdictions
+• Variation in disclosure practices across jurisdictions

 Undocumented actions may exist but are not inferred.